Image resizing and cropping

 Example 2: Scale down and pad an image using aspect ratio

-Limit the sample
+Limit the camera

 image to a bounding box specified by an aspect ratio of 0.66 with a width of 100 pixels, and pad with a green background: